Skip to main content

 What we do with that personal information

-All the personal information held by the Police Ombudsman’s Office is held for the purposes of fulfilling its statutory functions of providing an independent, impartial system for the handling of complaints and other matters about the conduct of police officers and others exercising police powers in Northern Ireland.
+All personal information held by the Police Ombudsman’s Office is held for the purposes of fulfilling its statutory functions of providing an independent, impartial system for the handling of complaints and other matters about the conduct of police officers and others exercising police powers in Northern Ireland.
 We also process personal information for the purposes of human resources, finance and corporate services functions.

 For each of the categories of people mentioned above, we may have to use your personal information in a particular way: